-- Engaging local partners and creating in-state coalitions
+- Engaging local partners and creating in-state coalitions;

-- Facilitating the initiation, leadership and execution of state-level advocacy campaigns on priority issues
+- Facilitating the initiation, leadership and execution of state-level advocacy campaigns on priority issues;

-- Monitoring and providing local partners in multiple states with advice and support from the IP Policy Department on policy initiatives
+- Monitoring and providing local partners in multiple states with advice and support from the IP Policy Department on policy initiatives;

 QUALIFICATIONS & EXPERIENCE:

-- Social and political savvy
+- Social and political savvy;

-- Ability to juggle multiple tasks in a high-pressured environment
+- Ability to juggle multiple tasks in a high-pressured environment;

-- Facility with traditional and social media.
+- Facility with traditional and social media; and

-Please email a brief cover letter and resume, as one attachment, to: email@example.com, with “Policy Advocate” in the subject line.
+Please email a brief cover letter and resume as one attachment to: firstname.lastname@example.org, with “State Policy Advocate” in the subject line.
 All .zip file attachments will be deleted without being read.
-Applications will be accepted until the position is filled; position is currently vacant.
+No phone calls, please.
+Visa sponsorship is not available for this position.